raymondrob311/osticket-prereqs/README.md

 </p>
 <p>
 <b>Open IIS as an Admin<br /></b>
 Select PHP Manager within, click Register New PHP Version.
 Click on Browse and choose the file named "php.cgi.exe."
 This file was created earlier in the lab.
-Once the new version of PHP is registered, reload the IIS server inside of the managment console.
+Once the new version of PHP is registered, reload the IIS server inside of the managment console. <br />
 <b>Download osTicket from the Installation Files Folder</b><br /> Extract and copy “upload” folder to c:\inetpub\wwwroot.
 Within c:\inetpub\wwwroot, Rename “upload” to “osTicket."
 Reload IIS (Open IIS, Stop and Start the server). <br />
 Inside the IIS console, go to sites -> Default -> osTicketOn the right, click “Browse *:80” You will notice that some extensions are not enabled.
 Before installing osTicket, they will need to be enabled.
 To do this, Go back to IIS, sites -> Default -> osTicket, double-click on PHP Manager, and click “Enable or disable an extension” You will need to enable these 3 files: php_imap.dll, php_intl.dll and php_opcache.dll.
 Refresh the osTicket site in your browse and observe the changes.
 Rename ost-sampleconfig.php to ost-config.php within C:\inetpub\wwwroot\osTicket\include.
 This will change the permissions of this file.
 Now, open the Properties and change the permissions by doing so: Disable inheritance -> Remove All and New Permissions -> Everyone -> All.<br />
 <b>Download and install HeidiSQL.<br /></b>